toidang92/toidang92.github.io/_posts/2016-10-03-prevent-content-type-spoofing.md

 The second solution is very bad.
 Why?
 The monkey-patching will ignore check type of uploading file, if an attacker put an entire HTML page into the EXIF tag of a completely valid JPEG and named the file “gotcha.html,” they could potentially trick users into an XSS vulnerability.

-## How do paperclip determine Content Type Spoofing
+## II.
+How do paperclip determine Content Type Spoofing

 {% highlight ruby %}
 def spoofed?